wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 <p align="center">
   <img src="/images/inference-optimization/flash_attention.png" width="700"><br />
-  Figure: StreamingLLM vs existing methods [source: FlashAttention paper]
+  Figure 17: StreamingLLM vs existing methods [source: FlashAttention paper]
 </p>

 FlashAttention is an **exact optimization**, meaning the computation remains the same as conventional attentions while achieving speedup by optimizing data access patterns (through tiling) and reducing the I/O overhead.
 You can also find their later work of FlashAttention2 ([Dao et al., 2023](https://arxiv.org/abs/2307.08691)) [^ref-flashattention2] and FlashAttention3 ([Shah et al., 2024](https://arxiv.org/abs/2407.08608)) [^ref-flashattention3], but I will skip the details here.